SINGAPORE'S LITTLE INDIA AND KAMPONG GLAM

 TIPS

-For your daily excursions.
+For your daily excursions

-• Arrange for an MRT-Bus Card as soon as you arrive.
+Arrange for an MRT-Bus Card as soon as you arrive.

-• A wide angle Lens (20mm) comes in handy and works well for Singapores many narrow streets.
+A wide angle Lens (20mm) comes in handy and works well for Singapores many narrow streets.

-• A Polarizer and Natural Density filter for really bright sunny days.
+A Polarizer and Natural Density filter for really bright sunny days.

-• Wear a Hat & Sunglasses (Polarized), it can be bright & sunny in Singapore.
+Wear a Hat & Sunglasses (Polarized), it can be bright & sunny in Singapore.

-• Bring along a backpack with a change of cloths, shirt & shorts.
+Bring along a backpack with a change of cloths, shirt & shorts.

-• Carry a small sweat towel as its hot here, and an umbrella (for sun and rain).
+Carry a small sweat towel as its hot here, and an umbrella (for sun and rain).

-• Carry a couple of packs of tissues...
+Carry a couple of packs of tissues...
 Hawkers never have them at the tables.

-• Carry at least $100-150 in small bills.
+Carry at least $100-150 in small bills.
 Taxi's and Hawkers rarely have change for large bills.

-• Drink lots of water (All Day), whenever the heat gets to you just pop into a cafe or bistro to cool off.
+Drink lots of water (All Day), whenever the heat gets to you just pop into a cafe or bistro to cool off.
 Don't give up and go back to your hotel just because you're a little hot...
 That said, if you feel unwell seek attention and take care of yourself.

-If you would like to read more about exploring Hawkers & Markets in Singapore see the link to our blog and read...
+Read more about exploring Hawkers & Markets in Singapore see the link to our blog and read...
 Hawkers & Markets- Fine dinning and Street food.

 TOURIST ATTRACTIONS